 - 1. No running, pushing, crowding, or saving places in the line. - 2.
 Do not crowd tables. - 3.
 Clean all paper, napkins, milk carton, and food from your table. - 4.
 Return all trays and silverware to proper places. - 5.
-No food or drink is to be taken from the cafeteria. - 6.
-Do not sit on tables. - 7.
-No throwing food. - 8.
+Do not sit on tables. - 6.
+No throwing food. - 7.
 Only one double of the main entrée is allowed per breakfast and lunch.
-The family account will be charged appropriately for extras. - 9.
+The family account will be charged appropriately for extras. - 8.
 There are no refunds at the end of the year; balances will carry over to the next year unless there is a written request by the adult of the household.